dimitri-nicolo/calico/v2.3/getting-started/kubernetes/installation/aws-sg-integration.md

 canonical_url: https://docs.tigera.io/v2.5/getting-started/kubernetes/installation/aws-sg-integration
 ---

-AWS security group integration for {{site.prodname}} allows you to combine AWS security groups with network policy to enforce granular access control between Kubernetes pods and AWS VPC resources.
+AWS security group integration for {{site.tseeprodname}} allows you to combine AWS security groups with network policy to enforce granular access control between Kubernetes pods and AWS VPC resources.
 See the [AWS security group integration overview](/{{page.version}}/usage/aws-security-group-integration/) for more details on how to configure security groups in your VPC.

 ### Requirements